 The International Guild of Miniature Artisans’ Guild School to be Held at Maine Maritime Academy

-Registration for the Guild School is currently closed, however, those interested in miniatures are encouraged to attend the free public exhibitions to view the work of students and talk with other artisans.
+Registration for the Guild School is currently closed, however, anyone interested in miniatures are encouraged to attend the free public exhibitions to view the work of students and talk with other artisans.

 Miniatures are scaled-down replicas of normal-sized items which are made from a variety of media such as wood, leather, pewter, and other fine metals.
 The creation of miniatures as a hobby took off in the United States around the 1970’s.
 However, the art form dates as far back as the middle ages.